13 min read

 5. Prophet Nuh and the Great Ark

 Tell them how Prophet Nuh invited people to believe in Allah for 950 years!
 Can they imagine being patient for that long?
 Then Allah told him to build a huge boat even though they weren't near water.
-Everyone laughed, but Nuh trusted Allah.
+Everyone laughed.
+But Nuh trusted Allah.
 When the flood came, those who believed were saved in the ark with pairs of every animal.

 💚 Why It Works